ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 This process takes time (as anyone who has watched a passenger fumble with change upon boarding knows).
 A bus that boards and deposits more passengers will, in general, make slower progress along its route.

-Manu things affect the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
+Many things affect the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
+In order to keep the model as simple as possible, we will ignore those and concentrate on a single factor: the amount of time since the previous bus.
-We will assume that the amount of time since the previous bus is also a big factor: the more time that has passed, the more passengers will have arrived at the bus stops for pickup.
+We will assume that as more time passes, more passengers arrive at a bus stop for pickup.
-If a bus falls behind schedule, more time will have passed since the last bus, meaning that it will be further slowed down by excess passengers.
+If a bus falls behind schedule, more people will have arrived at each stop, meaning that it will be further slowed down by the excess passengers.
 In the following analysis, we will use the distance between buses as a proxy for the number of passengers that need to be picked up.